-Tom cats are territorial, and their territory doesn’t stop at their fence line.
-They wander the neighbourhood in search of a girlfriend and in the process get into fights with other cats intent on defending their own turf.
+The idea of desexing cats stems from many safety concerns.
+Tomcats are territorial, and their territory doesn’t stop at their fence line.
+They wander the neighborhood in search of a girlfriend and in the process get into fights with other cats intent on defending their own turf.
 The result is bite wounds and painful abscesses and the chance of being infected with feline immunodeficiency virus, or feline aids.
-They may also be hit by a car, or get into a tussle with a dog; in both cases they are not likely to come out on top.
+They may also be hit by a car, or get into a tussle with a dog; in both cases, they are not likely to come out on top.

 Male cats recover from desexing surgery very quickly and are back to normal within a day or two.
 Females have had a more invasive procedure and need to be kept quiet for 10 days to allow their incision to heal.
 This isn’t easy at all, as they feel just fine and want to run around and play.
 If they are too active, their surgical site can swell and become painful.
 Skin sutures can be removed by your vet after 10 days.

-During the post-operative period, your vet will be happy to answer any questions you may have about your cat’s recovery.
+Following the cat desexing period, your vet will be happy to answer any questions you may have about your cat’s recovery.
 If you have any concerns, they are just a phone call away and will be able to set your mind at ease.

 Pet cats, both male and female, should be desexed not just to prevent unwanted litters and to avoid illness or injury, but to avoid the less pleasant behaviors associated with their reproductive cycle.